-Identify scholars you have read, who have influenced the field in a way you find exciting, or who would like to work with.
-Make sure your style reflects your eagerness to engage with their ideas.
+RESEARCH the university, department and program in detail.
+Identify scholars you have read, or have influenced the field in a way you find exciting, or who would like to work with.

-- Good personal writing arises from reflection.
-Take time to REFLECT on yourself, your path, your strengths, your influences and so on.
+REFLECT on yourself, your path, your strengths, your influences and so on.
 This is especially important if you want to open your essay compellingly, and make your statement stand out from a few thousand others.
 Jot down evidence and examples for themes about yourself you want to focus on.

-Don't think of self-reflection as a prelude to writing your entire life-story-what you need to do is pick out a couple of (ideally recent) experiences that really stand out, and that say something unique about your ability to be a researcher, and your interest in your field. - You are now ready to DRAFT your Personal Statement.
-Begin writing after identifying one or more key themes, and by creating an outline. - 4.
-A common structure for Personal Statements is as follows: - a.
-A narrative about your background to show why you are passionate about your study plan - o write powerfully but avoid flowery language - o don't ramble; make every word relevant to your goal - o avoid clichés (don't, for instance, start with "As a child growing up...") - b.
-Academic and/or professional preparation related to your research interest (build this into your narrative in interesting ways-don't just list items); be very specific, mention outcomes, quantify if possible; if you mention a relevant job, for instance, say what you learned from it, and what special things you contributed.
-You could also mention - o technical or other certifications or education (a computer skill, or SPSS skills) - o mentors or influences that affected your intellectual path (what did you learn?) - o previous related research (e.g., an Honors Thesis, a major term essay, a capstone project) - o conference participation, publications (e.g., King's Undergrad Research Journal or professional journal submissions) - o teaching or research assistantships (what did you achieve or learn?) - o awards or other achievements (e.g., Dean's Honor Roll for 3 years) - o leadership roles
+DRAFT by identifying one or more key themes, and by creating an outline.
+A common structure is as follows:

+- 1. A narrative about your background to show why you are passionate about your study plan - o write powerfully but avoid flowery language - don't ramble; make every word relevant to your goal - o avoid clichés (don't, for instance, start with "As a child growing up...") - 2.
+Academic and/or professional preparation related to your research interest.
+Build this into your narrative in interesting ways-don't just list items; be very specific, mention outcomes, quantify if possible. - o a relevant job (what did you learn?
+What special things did you contribute?) - technical or other certifications or education (a computer skill, for instance) - o mentors or influences that affected your intellectual path (what did you learn?) - o previous related research (e.g., an Honors Thesis, a major term essay) - o conference participation, publications (e.g., King's Undergrad Research Journal or professional journal submissions)

+- teaching or research assistantships (what did you achieve or learn?) - o awards or other achievements (e.g., Dean's Honor Roll for 3 years) - leadership roles

-Tip: Don't mention grades or other information that can be gleaned from your transcript or your résumé: use the personal statement to showcase aspects of yourself not visible in the transcript.
+Don't mention grades or other information that can be gleaned from your transcript or your résumé: use the personal statement to showcase aspects of yourself NOT visible in the transcript.
+Don't go back to high school achievements-stay current.

-- c.
-Your plan for research or study within the program you are applying to - o name any faculty member/s you are interested in working with - o cite any research sources you name d.
-Career or further research plans after completion of the program e.
-If relevant, an explanation for any weaknesses in your background /transcript.
+- 3. Your plan for research or study within the program you are applying to - o name any faculty member/s you are interested in working with - o cite any research sources you name

-Tip: Avoid, explain or unpack technical jargon, since many admissions committees are multidisciplinary.
+Avoid, explain or unpack technical jargon, since many admissions committees are multidisciplinary.